-The underlying reasons for this significant difference appear to relate to the chemistry and history of tomato.
+The underlying reasons for this significant difference between the lycopene in these golden/orange tomatoes and red tomatoes appear to relate to the chemistry and history of tomato.

-The original tomatoes that were introduced into Europe in the 1520’s had been found cultivated as varieties in Mexico.
-Those original tomatoes were named ‘Pomodoro’, which in Italian means ‘golden apple’.
+The original tomatoes that were introduced into Europe in the 1520’s had been found being cultivated in Mexico.
+Italians named those original tomatoes ‘Pomodoro’, which means ‘golden apple’.
 The HFCRT believes that those original golden tomatoes contained the easily absorbable tetra-cis-lycopene, which has a bent molecular structure and is easily absorbed by the human body when consumed as a raw food – in a salad or picked and eaten straight from the vine.
-It is believed that the ‘Moonglow’ tomato and other golden/orange varieties that have been chemically analysed and shown to contain tetra-cis-lycopene are strains from those original golden fruit.
+It is believed that ‘Moonglow’ and ‘Olga’s Round Golden Chicken Egg’ tomatoes and other golden/orange varieties that have been chemically analysed and shown to contain tetra-cis-lycopene are strains from those original golden fruit.

 Unfortunately when the first Europeans crossed tomatoes to introduce the red colour to improve their consumer appeal, they were not aware that the beneficial easily absorbed form of lycopene was a recessive gene and would be replaced by the dominant red form of lycopene called all-trans-lycopene.
 This is the form of lycopene in our modern red tomatoes and has a linear molecular structure that cannot pass easily into the bloodstream unless subjected to intense heat.

 “We would like to think that if this had been known over 450 years ago they may have considered the red tomatoes inappropriate for human consumption and stuck with the golden ones, or at least changed their name to reflect the significant difference that occurred through the breeding process.”